Shynixn/MCCoroutine/docs/wiki/docs/coroutine.md

 # Kotlin Coroutines and Minecraft Plugins

-When starting with [Coroutines in Kotlin](https://kotlinlang.org/docs/coroutines-basics.html), it is interesting how this can be translated to the world of minecraft plugins.
-It is recommended to learn how Kotlin Coroutines work before you continue here.
+When starting with [Coroutines in Kotlin](https://kotlinlang.org/docs/coroutines-basics.html), you may wonder how you can use them for minecraft plugins and mods.
+This guide introduces concepts and a production ready API you can use, to start adding coroutines to your project.

 !!! note "Important"
     Make sure you have already installed MCCoroutine.
 See [Installation](/gettingstarted) for details.

 ### Starting a coroutine

-In order to start coroutine You may also encounter the function ``runBlocking`` because it makes sense for certain scenarios such as unittest.
-However, keep in mind to **avoid** using ``runblocking`` in any of your plugins.
+In order to start a coroutine, you can use the provided ``plugin.launch {}`` extension method.
+This is safe to be called anywhere in your plugin except in onDisable where you need to use ``runBlocking``.
+However, keep in mind to **avoid** using ``runblocking`` anywhere else in any of your plugins.

 * To enter a coroutine **anywhere** in your code at any time: